KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Evidence:**

 * The Crystallize GCD is 1.0s (or Albedo Skill cast itself has ICD of 1s). - [YouTube](https://youtu.be/MiUnN2hvYJg)
-  * Albedo uses his elemental Skill twice at different time intervals between Skill usages.
+  * Albedo uses his Elemental Skill twice at different time intervals between Skill usages.
 Due to input delay all of the below times are actually +0.05s.
   * 0.85s: 1 Crystallize; 0.90s: 1 Crystallize; 0.95s: 1 Crystallize; 1.00s: 2 Crystallize; 1.05s: 2 Crystallize;
 * The 1s GCD does exist and influences attacks that do not share ICD.
   * Albedo's E cast and E Blossom both trigger Crystallize when they are 1s apart from each other. - [YouTube](https://youtu.be/R8lUh_CBDoQ)